Botswana & Zimbabwe Lodge Safari

 Accommodation

-For our time in Botswana and Zimbabwe, we have picked a selection of comfortable accommodations, each well located for our activities.
+For our time in Botswana and Zimbabwe, we have picked a selection of accommodations, each well located for our activities.
 We spend nine nights in lodges, two nights in a hotel and two nights of full-service camping.

 We mostly stay in three-star hotels and lodges.
 On three to four nights, the lodges are permanent tented camps.
 These are comfortable rooms, in part made of canvas, with private bathrooms and are a quintessential African safari experience.
 In Victoria Falls, our hotel is walking distance from many restaurants, bars and shops.
 Most properties have swimming pools and wifi (although this can be unreliable).